-In 1972 in Marseille, Danone’s founder, Antoine Riboud, outlined a vision for the company, where economic and social goals would be interdependent.
+In 1972 in Marseille, Danone’s CEO, Antoine Riboud, outlined a vision for the company, where economic and social goals would be interdependent.
 It was visionary thinking - ahead of its time - and ever since, this dual project, as it became known, has been the cornerstone of Danone’s mission as a company.

 - Culture and Engagement